Bitter Sweet (Kim Richey album): Critical reception

 The Chicago Reader wrote that "a few tunes suggest the mid-70s turquoise and denim of Linda Ronstadt, but there are also a number of gritty, loose songs."
 Spin determined that the "best tracks tastefully tangle alternative country's string band purity and mainstream country's gloss."
-The Chicago Tribune thought that Richey's band "plays with the rapport of the Jayhawks and The Band before them, laying barbed-wire guitar leads and earthy harmonies over acoustic strumming and rough-and-tumble rhythms."Stereo Review stated that Richey "cuts through country's plastic heart to usher in the genre's new realism."
+The Chicago Tribune thought that Richey's band "plays with the rapport of the Jayhawks and the Band before them, laying barbed-wire guitar leads and earthy harmonies over acoustic strumming and rough-and-tumble rhythms."Stereo Review stated that Richey "cuts through country's plastic heart to usher in the genre's new realism."
 The Los Angeles Daily News called the album "excellent," and praised the "terrific vocals and top-notch country-rock musicianship."
 The Lincoln Journal Star concluded that Richey "cements her growing reputation as the rare artist who manages to appeal to both Nashville's most hidebound factions and its alternative-minded strains."

+The Dayton Daily News deemed Bitter Sweet the best album of 1997; the Nashville Banner and The Province listed it among the year's best country albums.

 AllMusic wrote that "Richey is a fine lyricist, capable of taking a cliché and twisting it or reinvesting everyday language with meaning."
-The Dayton Daily News deemed Bitter Sweet the best album of 1997; the Nashville Banner and The Province listed it among the year's best country albums.